Canon 200D vs 350D

 In terms of chip-set technology, the 200D uses a more advanced image processing engine (DIGIC 7) than the 350D (DIGIC II), with benefits for noise reduction, color accuracy, and processing speed.

 With 24MP, the 200D offers a higher resolution than the 350D (8MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 6.41μm for the 350D).
 However, the 200D is a somewhat more recent model (by 12 years and 4 months) than the 350D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the 200D provides substantially higher image quality than the 350D, with an overall score that is 19 points higher.
 This advantage is based on 1.8 bits higher color depth, 2.6 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.